Flowpack/neos-matomo/Readme.md

 Also if you use or override `Flowpack.Neos.Matomo:StatsTabMixin` you'll have to change the naming
 in your own NodeType configurations to `Flowpack.Neos.Matomo:StatsTabMixin`.

+In your configuration file you have to change the path

+    Portachtzig:
+      Neos:
+        Piwik:

+to

+    Flowpack:
+      Neos:
+        Matomo:

 ## Configuration
 After the package has been installed, there will be an additional Backend Module in Neos, called "Matomo".
 Depending on your current FLOW_CONTEXT you might want to flush the cache.